 Content, commerce, and data are something that always gels together in the context of the web.
 One of the success factors behind the ticket selling platform I have architected a few years ago is a good example of effectively utilizing this combination.

-The key idea was to implement a system that is capable of spawning any number of front end portals - through which users purchase entry passes for events and a single backend system which can be used for publishing events, manage prices, manage orders as well as allocate entry passes associated with the event.
+The key idea was to implement a system that is capable of spawning any number of front end portals - through which users purchase entry passes for events and a single backend system that can be used for publishing events, manage prices, manage orders as well as allocate entry passes associated with the event.

 This first implementation of the platform primarily targets football fans to procure tickets to various club matches across the United Kingdom and Europe.
 The advanced search and navigation system enables the customers to find and book the tickets for the match easily.
 For the platform owner, the system manages customers, suppliers, orders, logistics, and accounting.
 The intelligent display system that prevents copying of prices by web scrapers is something that helped the platform stay in the market with the tough competition in this field.

-The structured approach to add content in the platform enables the content authors to create different types of pages like artists, team members, venues, stadiums, cities and countries without worrying about how it will be displayed or organized.
-The management of tickets, seat arrangements and pricing are completely decoupled with the content but from a front end point of view, it is tightly integrated with the content - This makes it a system optimized for the administrators, content authors, customers and search engines.
+The structured approach to add content in the platform enables the content authors to create different types of pages like artists, team members, venues, stadiums, cities, and countries without worrying about how it will be displayed or organized.
+The management of tickets, seat arrangements, and pricing are completely decoupled with the content but from a front end point of view, it is tightly integrated with the content - This makes it a system optimized for the administrators, content authors, customers, and search engines.

 The platform we created on top of Drupal in late 2013 and is still used by websites that sell tickets for events.
-There is no easy way to build a system that is scalable and future ready.
+There is no easy way to build a system that is scalable and future-ready.
 The selection of software and architecture for this platform was the outcome of the digital consultation workshop we conducted with the client.
-I believe that it is the long discovery process and the framework we used that helped us engineer the platform that is scalable, extendable and can be maintained over a long period.
+I believe that it is the long discovery process and the framework we used that helped us engineer the platform that is scalable, extendable, and can be maintained over a long period.